Interview with Dixie Elliott

 Reality must dawn then our day will come

+Guest writer Sean Doyle of Wicklow branch independent workers union and Clann Eirigi with a critique of SIPTU.
 “From each according to their abilities, to each according to their needs”.
-These were my thoughts and the long road we still must travel to eradicate gross injustice, inequality, exploitation and the appalling treatment of the most vulnerable, the elderly and the constraints on their carers.
+These were my thoughts and the long road we still must travel to eradicate gross injustice, inequality, exploitation and the appalling treatment of the most vulnerable, the elderly and the constraints on their carer...

 Thursday, September 6, 2012